Buttermilk panna cotta with strawberries

 Soak the gelatin leaves or powder in just enough water till soft, about 5 minutes.

 Heat the cream and sugar in a pot on low heat.
-As soon as it begins to simmer gently, add the soft gelatin, without the water, to the mix and stir to dissolve the gelatin.
-Never boil the mix after adding the gelatin as the texture of the gelatin will change and it will become stringy.
+As soon as it begins to simmer gently, add the soft gelatin, without the water, to the mix and stir to dissolve it.
+Never boil the mix after adding the gelatin, as the texture of the gelatin will change and become stringy.

-Meanwhile set up a bowl of cold water with ice.
-Into that bowl add another bowl into which you will pour the heated cream.
-When the gelatin is dissolved, about 3-4 minutes, take off the heat and add the vanilla extract and mix in.
+Meanwhile, set up a bowl of cold water with ice.
+Add another bowl into which you will pour the heated cream.
+When the gelatin is dissolved for about 3-4 minutes, remove the heat, add the vanilla extract, and mix in.
 Strain the mix through a fine-mesh sieve into the bowl that has been chilled in cold water.
-Whisk the cream mix till cooled, it will thicken a bit.
+Whisk the cream mix until cooled; it will thicken a bit.

-Add the buttermilk or lassi and mix in well.
+Add the buttermilk or lassi and mix well.
 Pour the mix into small bowls or ramekins.
-Let cool completely on your kitchen counter, cover with wrap and put into your fridge for at least 4 hours, but overnight is best.
+Let cool completely on your kitchen counter, cover with wrap, and put in your fridge for at least 4 hours, but overnight is best.

-While the panna cotta is chilling, wash and cut the strawberries along the horizontal axis.
-Mix in with the sugar and pepper.
-You want it a touch sweet, do not drown out the fresh tartness of the strawberries with too much sugar.
+While the panna cotta chills, wash and cut the strawberries along the horizontal axis.
+Mix in the sugar and pepper.
+If you want it a touch sweet, do not drown out the fresh tartness of the strawberries with too much sugar.
 Set aside in the fridge to macerate.

 To turn out the panna cotta, heat a wide pan with water to about 3/4 the height of the ramekins or bowls the panna cotta has been set in.
-Bring the water to a boil and turn down to simmer.
+Bring the water to a boil and turn it down to a simmer.
 Add the ramekins to the water and simmer for 5-8 seconds, depending on the thickness of the bowls.
 You will see the sides of the ramekins get soft.
-Remove from the hot water and cover with the plate you want to serve the panna cotta in.
-Flip quickly, so the plate is on the bottom.
+Remove from the hot water and cover with the plate you want to serve the panna cotta.
+Flip quickly so the plate is on the bottom.
 You will feel the panna cotta pop out.
 Repeat for as many ramekins as needed.
-Top each with 2 teaspoons of the strawberries and serve immediately.
+Top each with two teaspoons of the strawberries and serve immediately.